bartekpacia/bartekpacia.github.io/articles.md

 permalink: /posts/
 ---

-From time to time I like to write something, be it programming, games or my thoughts.
+From time to time I like to write something, be it programming, games or simply my thoughts.